 Try to get 7 to 9 hours of sleep each night.
 This amount of sleep can help your heart, body, and mind stay as healthy as possible.

 - Manage other health problems.

-- These problems include diabetes, high blood pressure, and high cholesterol.
+Managing health conditions, such as diabetes, high blood pressure, and high cholesterol, can help keep your heart and body as healthy as possible.
 If you think you may have a problem with alcohol or drug use, talk to your doctor.